Saurabhkr952/counter-app-demo/README.md

 ## Setting Up DockerHub
 1. Add the DockerHub username and password as secret text in Jenkins credentials.

-2. Set the ID same as {docker-hub-repo} in the Jenkinsfile.'
+2. Set the ID same as {docker-hub-repo} in the Jenkinsfile.

 <img width="720" alt="docker hub credential" src="https://user-images.githubusercontent.com/32189783/229286168-0eb76be8-2c85-46f7-9410-93379fc61232.png">